Strategic Research Development

 Executive Director & Scientific Director of the Spine Research Institute, Executive Director of the Center for Occupational Health in Automotive Manufacturing (COHAM), Executive Director of the Institute for Ergonomics, and Honda Chair Professor in the Department of Integrated Systems Engineering:

 As scientists and engineers we are typically myopically focused on the technical aspects of a proposal, whereas, the reviewers are often looking for more programmatic and organizational aspects of a proposal.
-The Proposal Development Office has helped me change the way I think about proposal writing so that I now see the proposal more though the reviewer’s lens.
-The Proposal Development Office has played a critical role in our proposal design and planning and has impacted our success rate.
+The Research Development Office has helped me change the way I think about proposal writing so that I now see the proposal more though the reviewer’s lens.
+The Research Development Office has played a critical role in our proposal design and planning and has impacted our success rate.

 Dr. Tyler Grassman